WUSTL-ORL/NeuroDOT_py/README.md

 		4. The 'outputfiles' folder is created after running 'getting_started' and is where all of the images (.png) generated will be saved to.

-	2. 'getting_started.ipynb' in the main folder is the Jupyter notebook for running the NeuroDOT Pre Processing Script.
+	2. 'getting_started.ipynb' is the Jupyter notebook for getting acquainted with NeuroDOT_Py.
 This is the file that you will open in VSCode/Jupter Notebook to run and manipulate the code.